ramadatta/CPWorkFlow/Rmarkdown/readme.md

 * Then we upload this md document along with the files generated in the folder.
 Here in this case, for example, I simply dragged and dropped into the browser 1) markdown document 2) bbstats_files folder.

-* Without the bbstats_files folder we can view images since images are stored in that folder.
+* Without the bbstats_files folder we cannot view images since images are stored in that folder.